tukru/tukru/README.md

 <h1 align="center">𖤐𖤐𖤐 Welcome to Hell 𖤐𖤐𖤐</h1>

 <p align="center">
-  I'm a Bartender at night and a maniac creating tools and scripts by night too. i know that doesnt make sense.
+  I'm a Bartender/maniac creating tools and scripts that noone should use unless they got that dsl..
 My goal is to get laid and advance my knowledge and understanding of cybersecurity and hacking mafucka.
 </p>

 ## Favorites 𖤐